Fablecain/isaiah-work-planner/README.md

 - Saved events will persist even when refreshing the page.

 ## Credits
-- This is repos starter code was provided by Xandromus
+- This repos starter code was provided by Xandromus
 - This is their repo for the starter code on GitHub!
 - https://github.com/coding-boot-camp/crispy-octo-meme